Logarithmic Gromov-Witten theory with expansions: Virtual semistable reduction

 A toroidal embedding without self-intersection $(X,D)$ determines an associated cone complex~\cite{KKMSD}.
 At every point of $X$, there is a Zariski open set $U\subset X$ together with an \'etale map $U\to V_{\sigma(p)}$ where $V_{\sigma(p)}$ is an affine toric variety with cone $\sigma(p)$.
 The association $p\mapsto\sigma(p)$ is constant on the locally closed toroidal strata of $X$.
 By considering the specialization relations among generic points of strata, these can be glued to form a cone complex $\Sigma_X$.
 When the boundary of $X$ is simple normal crossings, this is the cone over the dual complex of the boundary divisor $D$.

 The cone complex $\Sigma_X$ determines a $0$-dimensional algebraic stack possessing the same combinatorial properties as $X$, referred to as the {\bf Artin fan of $X$}.
-For a general construction, we refer the reader to~\cite{ACMW,AW,CCUW,U16} and relies on~\cite{Ols03}.
+For a general construction, we refer the reader to~\cite{ACMW,AW,CCUW,U16} and their precusor~\cite{Ols03}.
 In our case, the following will suffice.

 The cone complex $\Sigma_X$ above is a colimit of a diagram $\mathscr D_X$ of cones~\cite[Remark~2.2.1]{ACP}.
 For each cone $\sigma$ in the diagram, there is a canonically associated toric stack $[V_\sigma/T]$, where $T$ is the dense torus of $V_\sigma$.
 The diagram $\mathscr D_X$ immediately yields a diagram of algebraic stacks, whose colimit exists as an algebraic stack called the \textbf{Artin fan}.
 There is a canonical morphism